VerenaG/VerenaG.github.io/README.md

  ```
 Two shared pointers are being created.
 Another shared pointer is being created which also refers to the same object as p1.
 If you then check the reference count it results 2.
 Afterwards reset p1 and the reference count result 1 because p2 still refers to the object.
 If you also reset p2 the object will be destroyed because no one else owns the memory.

 There is also a third pointer called “weak pointer” in C++.
 A weak pointer is a container for a raw pointer.
 It is created as a copy of a shared pointer.
 The existence or destruction of weak pointer copies of a shared pointer have no effect on the shared pointer or its other copies.
 After all copies of a shared pointer have been destroyed, all weak pointer copies become empty.
 A weak pointer is mainly used when you need to access objects that may have been deleted in the meantime for some reason.
 While the shared pointer offers a powerful interface, the weak pointer is not considered as a smart pointer at all.
 Finally, it does not allow transparent access to the resource.
-Although it is possible to share a resource with it, the weak pointer cannot own it, because in fact he only borrows the resource from a shared pointer.
+Although it is possible to share a resource with it, the weak pointer cannot own it, because in fact it only borrows the resource from a shared pointer.
 It does not change the reference counter.

 For more information about smart pointers see: [http://en.cppreference.com/w/cpp/memory](http://en.cppreference.com/w/cpp/memory)